-Scientific and technological progress have stalled.
+Scientific and technological progress has stalled.
 There is no lack of funding for research and development, but our current systems disincentivize genuine risk-taking and innovation.

 At the same time, there are areas in which we know how to advance social goals, but ignore the relevant knowledge for political reasons.
 Social scientists understand a great deal about how to prevent crime and build affordable infrastructure, but politics often makes it difficult to do what is right.

 CSPI supports research into the social, structural, and psychological factors obstructing progress.
 We are also interested in ideas and policies that can spur scientific and technological innovation.

 In the last decade, white liberals in America have shifted far to the left on issues of race, gender, and sexuality.
 Ideas once seen as radical, like defunding the police and gender being on a spectrum, are embraced by more people than ever before.

 Social scientists know little about the social and psychological factors underlying this “Great Awokening.”
 Is wokeness a status competition among elites?
 An extension of WEIRD (Western, educated, industrial, rich, democratic) morality?
 Or something new altogether?